IBM/csm-dach-cloud-native-labs/additional/microservices.md

 user1$ oc create configmap wordpress-config --from-literal=host=mariadb --from-literal=port_number=3306 --from-literal=user=bn_wordpress --from-literal=name=bitnami_wordpress
 ```
 Important to notice here are following values:
  * The _host_ points to the mariadb deployment, using _mariadb_ as database host.
-This is the name of the pods which matches the DNS name inside the pod network, so the wordpress deployment will be able to resolve this hostname to the IP of the mariadb application
+This is the name of the pod, which matches the DNS name inside the pod network, so the wordpress deployment will be able to resolve this hostname to the IP of the mariadb application
  * The _user_ matches the MARIADB_USER set in the mariadb deployment before
  * The _name_ matches the MARIADB_DATABASE set in the mariadb deployment before